prabhupant/python-ds/README.md

 This directory contains various types of algorithm questions like Dynamic Programming, Sorting, Greedy, etc. The current structure of this directory is like -

 1. Dynamic Programming
-2. Math
+2. Graphs
-3. Sorting
+3. Greedy
-4. Greedy
+4. Math
 5. Misc
+6. Sorting

 ### Bookmarks